Our Services

 If you notice a painful, swollen lymph node in the neck—especially with redness, warmth, or fever—you may have cervical lymphadenitis.
 This is an infection of the lymph nodes themselves.

-If you're experiencing painful neck swelling along with these symptoms and want to understand whether it could be Cervical Lymphadenitis, you can check your symptoms for free to get personalized insights about your condition.
+If you're experiencing painful neck swelling along with these symptoms, you can check your symptoms with a free AI-powered tool to get personalized insights and help determine whether your symptoms suggest a mild issue or something that needs medical attention.

 Pregnancy alters your immune system to protect the fetus.
 This immune adjustment can: